jacobhilliker/AI_GYM_ASSISTANT/README.md

 ## Problem Statement

-We are focusing on developing an AI powdered Gym assistant app for the most important exercises such as squats, bench press, dumbbell clean and many more.
+We are focusing on developing an AI-powered gym assistant app for the most important exercises such as squats, bench press, dumbbell clean and many more.
 There are a few human pose estimation models that are present in the market, but they are limited in only giving the location of the human body joints and don’t